roowahoo/Assignment-2-React/01-dating-app/README.md

 a.
 Following test case 4, click 'delete'
 b.
 Alert will confirm if user wants to delete
 c.
 Click 'ok'
 d.
-User should no longer see their profile
+User should no longer see their profile or login with old username

 7. Test search bar
 a.
 Click on 'Find Profiles'
 b.
-Select search filters and click 'search'
+Select filters and click 'search'
 c.
 Filtered profiles should display below

 ## Deployment
-Hosting Platform: Github
+Hosting Platform: Netlify
-1. Navigated to settings of assignment repository
-2. Selected 'branch:master'
-3. Save to be published
+1. 'npm run build' from terminal
+2. Downloaded build folder
+3. Unzip folder
+4. Go to 'sites' on Netlify
+5. Dragged and dropped folder in to deploy

-Database platform: Mongodb
+Database platform: Mongodb and deployed to Heroku

 Dependencies:
 * Axios